 Argentina’s top-ranking social media platforms closely mirror the social media tendencies of the rest of Latin America:

-The meat and maté-loving country sees 9 in 10 adults between 18 to 34 years old posting on social media networks by the hour.
-Older folk aren’t left behind, with those over 50 years old owning a smartphone at 42%.
+The meat and the maté-loving country see 9 in 10 adults between 18 to 34 years old posting on social media networks by the hour.
+Older folk aren’t left behind, with those over 50 years old owning a smartphone at 38%.

 This could change with the highs and lows of the Argentinian economy, but technology and all its wonders will remain a must-have for many in the country.

-The coffee-growing, salsa-dancing Land of a Thousand Rhythms is not too far behind, holding spot #4 in social media usage of all Latin America.
+The coffee-growing, salsa-dancing Land of a Thousand Rhythms is not too far behind, holding spot #4 in social media usage in all Latin America.

 Colombians love to communicate: Facebook and WhatsApp are super popular, with 90% of internet users having an account on either platform.
 And they’re active too, with family group chats and professional communication taking place on WhatsApp or Facebook Messenger.